 Mudslides and flooding kill at least 45 people in South Africa

+The death toll is expected to rise after a number of people were swept away by surging waters

-Torrential downpours and flooding have triggered mudslides leaving at least 45 people dead in South Africa.
+Torrential downpours and flooding have triggered mudslides, killing at least 45 people in South Africa.

-Waters poured through the city of Durban and surrounding areas in KwaZulu-Natal province on Tuesday.
-Local officials expect the death toll to rise.
+Water poured through the city of Durban and surrounding areas in KwaZulu-Natal province on Tuesday.
+Local officials expect the death toll to rise after a number of people were swept away.

+Several hundred people have lost their homes and belongings, and electricity has been cut off to a number of areas.

+The city’s port, the largest and busiest in sub-Saharan Africa, and major highways suffered major damage due to sustained rainfall which burst banks of rivers and led to surging waters.
+Dozens of shipping containers were pictured in the floodwaters, buckled and cracked open.

 Register for free to continue reading